Alexander Zverev: 2021: Olympic gold and ATP Finals champion

 Following the Olympics, Zverev reached his second Masters 1000 final of the year at the 2021 Western & Southern Open after defeating Lloyd Harris, Guido Pella, Casper Ruud and Stefanos Tsitsipas after a close three-set battle in the semifinal.
 Zverev had not won a match at the tournament in six prior appearances.
 He beat Andrey Rublev for the 17th title of his career and the fourth of the season, in 59 minutes, the shortest match in the tournament history.

 At the US Open, Zverev sought to claim his first major title following his run to the final the previous year.
 He reached the semifinals following wins over Jack Sock and Lloyd Harris.
 There, he lost to Novak Djokovic in five sets despite taking the first set, ending his career-high 16-match win streak stretching back to the Olympics.

 Zverev was seeded 3rd at the 2021 BNP Paribas Open, where he reached the quarterfinals.
 On the way, he defeated Jenson Brooksby, Andy Murray and Gaël Monfils.
 He lost to Taylor Fritz, despite having two match points.

-At the Erste Bank Open in Vienna, seeded second, he defeated Filip Krajinovic and Alex De Minaur to reach the quarterfinals.
+At the Erste Bank Open in Vienna, seeded second, he defeated Filip Krajinović and Alex de Minaur to reach the quarterfinals.
 The victory over De Minaur gave Zverev his 300th ATP tour match win.
 He then beat Félix Auger-Aliassime and Carlos Alcaraz to reach the final where he won his fifth title of the year and 18th overall, defeating Frances Tiafoe in straight sets.

 Zverev was the fourth seed at the 2021 Rolex Paris Masters.
 He received a bye into the second round, where he defeated Dušan Lajović.
 He defeated next sixteenth seed Grigor Dimitrov in the third round and sixth seed Casper Ruud in the quarterfinals.
 He lost in the semifinals to second seed Daniil Medvedev in straight sets.
 As a result of this run he equaled his singles career-high ranking of World No. 3 on 8 November 2021.

 For a fifth successive season, Zverev qualified for the 2021 ATP Finals in Turin, as the third seed.
-He began his campaign begin by defeating home favourite Matteo Berrettini who retired with an injury.
+He began his campaign by defeating home favourite Matteo Berrettini who retired with an injury.
 On his way to the title he defeated the top two seeds Djokovic and Medvedev in the semifinals and finals respectively.
-Due to this win, he became the only player active to have won multiple ATP Finals titles (2) other than Djokovic and Roger Federer, with 5 and 6, respectively.
+Due to this win, he became the only player active to have won multiple ATP Finals titles (2) other than Djokovic and Roger Federer, with 7 and 6, respectively.